microsoft/pxt/common-docs/github/classroom.md

 ## Assignments as repositories

-This sectino describes a methodology to manage assignment via GitHub.
+This section describes a methodology to manage assignment via GitHub.
-In this approach, each assigment is a **private repository** under the student account; where the teacher has been given administrative access.
+Each assigment is a **private repository** under the student account; where the teacher has been given **collaborator** access.
-The student does his work in a **branch** and returns his work by creating a pull request with the teacher as reviewer.
+The student does his work in a **branch** and returns his work by creating a **pull request** with the teacher as **reviewer**.

-The methodology is very to the way professional developers use GitHub and is a great way to get started with collaborative software development.
+This methodology is very close to the way professional developers use GitHub.

-Let's illustrate the process for a **homework** asignment.
+Let's illustrate it for a **homework** asignment.

 ### Step 1: Students create a new repository